 ABOUT THE PROJECT:

-Developed by headquarters Design team in partnership with Visual Merchandising and field stores, the style guides serve a strategic visual and merchandising toolkit that drives cohesion across all in-store experiences.
-Acting as the single source of truth for cross-functional teams, aligning visual and brand strategy with customer-facing execution, ensuring that every Old Navy store delivers a consistent, compelling, and on-brand experience for our core customer: Jenny, a busy mom who values ease, style, and affordability.
+This is why the style guides act as the single source of truth for cross-functional teams, because it aligns visual and brand strategy with customer-facing execution, ensuring every Old Navy store delivers a consistent, compelling, and on-brand experience for our core customer: Jenny, a busy mom who values ease, style, and affordability.

 Store Layouts and Visual Mapping